Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 - With the right strategic mind and investment level, just about anything

-How are B2B marketing and sales teams like yours using it to improve customer retention and increase new sales?
-We’ll show specific HubSpot use cases below for industrial manufacturers and others:
+B2B customer service and sales teams like yours are using it to improve customer retention and increase new sales every day.

-- Live chat – Use a bot to route visitors to the right people on your services team, and gain context about those visitors
+- Live chat – Use a bot to route visitors to the right people on your services team, and gain context about those visitors.
+The chat window appears for customers as a clickable widget on your website.

-- Knowledge base – Reduce support team workload by arming customers with educational resources.
+- Knowledge Base – Reduce support team workload by arming customers with educational resources.
+You can create a whole library of FAQ articles, organized by topic, so customers can help themselves.

-- Internet calling – Call customers directly from the HubSpot platform (logging and analytics included!).
+- Internet calling – Integrate VoIP software so you can call customers directly from the HubSpot platform.
+Includes call logging and analytics.

 HubSpot Service Hub Pricing